eladgsofer/Distributed-Neuroevolution-NN/mylib/README.md

 INSTRACTIONS:
 1.Do git clone https://github.com/eladsofer879/EralngNN.git
-2.Open config.erl file and config your nodes name as node1/node2/mode3/king and ip's.
+2.Open config.hrl file and config your nodes name as node1/node2/mode3/king and ip's.
 3.Open 4 terminals.
 4.Navigate in the terminals to the library with the files of the project.
 5.Type in each terminal: "erl -make"